AnthonyKendall/Proxmox/README.md

 ![image](https://github.com/user-attachments/assets/8f285cc6-7877-4ecd-9ef2-5d0762188d17)

-Now that everything is checked, lets run a windows update to make sure everthing is updated.
+Now that everything is checked, lets run a windows update to make sure everything is updated.

 ![image](https://github.com/user-attachments/assets/97ac6522-8204-42bb-8a2d-331fa71e6ee5)

 Thats it!
 We have successfully created a Windows server 2022 VM in Proxmox.